seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Exit PANDARUS*

-Words, vows, gifts, tears, and love’s full sacrifice,
+Words, vows, gifts, tears, and love's full sacrifice,
-He offers in another’s enterprise;
+He offers in another's enterprise;
 But more in Troilus thousand fold I see
-Than in the glass of Pandar’s praise may be;
+Than in the glass of Pandar's praise may be;
 Yet hold I off.
 Women are angels, wooing:
-Things won are done; joy’s soul lies in the doing.
+Things won are done; joy's soul lies in the doing.
 That she beloved knows nought that knows not this:
-Men prize the thing ungain’d more than it is:
+Men prize the thing ungain'd more than it is:
 That she was never yet that ever knew
 Love got so sweet as when desire did sue.
 Therefore this maxim out of love I teach:
-Achievement is command; ungain’d, beseech:
+Achievement is command; ungain'd, beseech:
-Then though my heart’s content firm love doth bear,
+Then though my heart's content firm love doth bear,
 Nothing of that shall from mine eyes appear.

 *Exeunt*

 ### SCENE III.
 The Grecian camp.
-Before Agamemnon’s tent.
+Before Agamemnon's tent.

 *Sennet.
 Enter AGAMEMNON, NESTOR, ULYSSES, MENELAUS, and others*